 checked, the horse, about the sixth day, will be able to swallow only a very small quantity.
 He can swollow easily enough, but the tongue being pararlyzed, he is not able to draw the water into the œsophagus.
 In eating grass, he will nip until his mouth is full, and then, owing to the tongue being paralyzed, the grass slips back out of the mouth.
 The horse continually bunches the grass.
-At this stage there will be a paddling gait, exerted, when and free sweat.
+At this stage there will be a paddling gait, when exerted, and free sweat.
 Some may lie down to roll and not be able to get up without assistance.
 At this stage it is that the disease is first noticed by the owner, and here the prognosis is uncertain.
 Some recover under treatment, and some die.
 If the disease, at this stage, cannot be arrested, there will be trembling of the muscles of the body; he may eat short feed, but is unable to take long feed, owing to the tongue being paralyzed.
 The conjunctiva becomes greatly injected.
 The pulse now becomes more frequent and wiry.
-The temperature in most eases falls below the normal, but in some there is a rise of three degrees.
+The temperature in most cases falls below the normal, but in some there is a rise of three degrees.
 The mouth is dry and the bowels remain constipated.
 The animal now begins to give way in the limbs, staggers, and ultimately goes down.
 He may die in a few hours after going down, or may live a day.
-I never undertake the treatment of a case after the animal goes down and is not able to rise with a little assistance.
-The urine, in appearance, in some cases is normal, in some highly colored, in others almost black, or rather coffee-colored, which is due to the rapid decomposition of urea caused by unhealthy secretions from the walls of the bladder.
+I never undertake

-Fig. 91-Cerebro-Spinal Meningitis.
+Fig. 91 - Cerebro-Spinal Meningitis.
 Showing delirium with partial paralysis.